 The award is SIDS’ highest honour in recognising interior designers at the age of 45 and below for their exemplary achievements in the fraternity.

-The Award presentation ceremony will take place in coincide with the Singapore Interior Design Festival 2021 which will be held over a 2 week period from 17 to 29 May 2021.
+The Award presentation ceremony will take place in coincide with the Singapore Interior Design Festival 2021 which will be held over one-month period from 18 June to 18 July 2021.

 Please submit your nomination via the Nominator Form before 11th April 2021: